renderf0x/reactorbase/README.md

 This is still quite an incomplete app.
 Some planned features are:

 1. Adding hackers via some variety of webform, instead of by JSON

+2. Ability to send and recieve 'shoutout' messages (this is being worked on)

+3. Data for additional cohorts